 Cabin functions: There is a mezzanine with a double bed, and there is possibility for six sleeping places in total.
 Extra sleeping places is provided by beds that are integrated into the inner walls, and which can be tilted out when needed.
 The cabins are supported with a complete bathroom with water-toilet and shower.
 There is a small kitchen and a fireplace.
 The cabins are full insulated and have electrical heating in all the wood floors.

-Cabins materials: The cabins have a main structure made of steel which are suspended 6m into the bedrock in order to take up all wind loads on the cabins.
+Cabins materials: The cabins have a main structure made of steel which is suspended 6m into the bedrock in order to take up all wind loads on the cabins.
 The cladding is mainly in black oxidized zinc and black steel.
 There are used a large number of different steel-dimensions and steel-qualities in order to the required need on each and every detail.
-Interior are made manly of wood with highly precision crafted details of pine-wood.
+Interior are made mainly of wood with highly precision crafted details of pine-wood.
 Textiles are made of local 100% wool.

 Client: PAN-tretopphytter (PAN treetop-cabins) Founders Kristian Rostad & Christine Mowinckel